-During the physical examination at age 15 years, height, weight, systolic and diastolic blood pressure was measured and blood samples were collected.
-BMI was calculated from height and weight measurements and transferred to WHO z-scores.(de Onis et al., 2007) Lipids were measured in serum using homogenous enzymatic colorimetric methods on a Modular Analytics System from Roche Diagnostics GmbH Mannheim according to the manufactures instructions.
+GINIPLUS and LISAPLUS.
+During the physical examination at age 15 years, height, weight, systolic, and diastolic blood pressure were measured and blood samples were collected.
+BMI was calculated from height and weight measurements and transferred to WHO z-scores (de Onis et al., 2007).
+Lipids were measured in serum using homogenous enzymatic colorimetric methods on a Modular Analytics System (Roche Diagnostics, Mannheim, Germany) according to the manufacturer's instructions.
 External controls were used in accordance with the guidelines of the German Society of Clinical Chemistry and Laboratory Medicine.
-LDL, total cholesterol and tryglycerides were log-transformed for regression analysis due to their non-normal distribution.
+Low-density lipoprotein, total cholesterol, and tryglycerides were log-transformed for regression analysis due to their nonnormal distribution.